mateusspp/littleprojects/readme.md

-little project i'm doing to refresh my skills
+Little projects i'm doing to refresh my skills in Python.